-For Freshers, you will be spending a lot of time at the Student Union (SU).
+For Freshers, you will spend a lot of time at the Students’ Union (SU).

-Having this facility on campus will be a boost for students who don’t want to travel far.
+Having this facility on campus is a boost for students who don’t want to travel far.

 The SU host lots of events all year, including live music.